damienemmerson/ST-Edge-SomfyConnexoon/README.md

 # Somfy Connexoon Edge Driver
-Smartthings Edge Driver for the Somfy Connexoon hub.
-The driver has been developed for Connexoon (RTS) users and tested only for Somfy RTS blinds.
+Smartthings Edge Driver for Somfy Connexoon.

-More supported Somfy RTS devices can be added - Just ask me!
+The driver has been developed for Connexoon (RTS) devices and works only for Somfy RTS blinds.
+More Somfy RTS devices can be added - Just ask me!

 ## Prerequisites
 - Smartthings Hub